See all finding aids in this repository

 Title: John and Constantine Poulos Papers

-Dates [bulk]: Bulk, 1940-1950
+Dates [bulk]: 1940-1950

 Abstract: John Poulos (1911-1980) was a Marxist, Trotskyist, writer and labor organizer from Lynn, Massachusetts.
 He organized Food Workers Local 701 of the AFL, and was a delegate to the CIO founding convention in 1938.
 He served on the national committee of the Socialist Workers Party, and later the Workers Party, and wrote extensively for its newspaper, Labor Action.
 He was involved in the fight against the Greek military dictatorship and set up a collection on Greek radicalism at the Tamiment Library.
 His brother Constantine ("Connie") Poulos (1916-1986) was a liberal journalist and founder and editor of political monthly: The Hellenic Spectator.
 Constantine was a journalist for the Overseas News Agency during World War II, and reported on the Greek resistance.
 After WWII, Constantine Poulos served as a liaison and translator for negotiations between American officials and the Greek resistance, namely, EAM-ELAS.
 He was expelled from Greece under the charge that he was "pro-communist".
 Constantine Poulos returned to the U.S. where he wrote for The Nation, was an editor of Holiday, and bought a weekly newspaper in Jamestown, NY, where he was to win a Pulitzer Prize for community journalism.
 The collection includes correspondence and articles by the Poulos brothers, as well as pamphlets and assorted materials pertaining to their individual political pursuits.

-Quantity: 12.5 linear feet (20 boxes)
+Quantity: 12.5 Linear Feet (20 boxes)

 Call Phrase: TAM.114